astronomer/airflow-guides/guides/airflow-database.md

 ## Overview

-> **Note**: This guide provides an informative overview of the inner workings of the Airflow metadata database.
-We strongly advise against directly modifying the metadata database since this can cause dependency issues and corrupt your Airflow instance!

 The metadata database is a core component of Airflow, and is used to store crucial information about both the configuration of your Airflow environment as well as all metadata relevant for the scheduler regarding past and present DAG and task runs.

 Loosing this data can not only interfere heavily with the functioning of your DAGs, for example if needed variables or connections are lost, but also cause you to be unable to access any history on past DAG runs or cause critical errors in your Airflow instance.
 This is why we highly recommend to have a backup and disaster recovery plan for your metadata database in place.
 The ideal tools and set up will depend on your organization's needs and use case.

-> [Astronomer customers](https://www.astronomer.io/) can profit from a comprehensive backup and recovery plan that will be configured according to your needs.

 In this guide we will explain Airflow metadata database specifications, what kind of content is saved, what the key best practises are when working with metadata database related commands as well as different ways you can access data of interest.

+> **Note**: This guide provides an informative overview of the inner workings of the Airflow metadata database.
+We strongly advise against directly modifying the metadata database since this can cause dependency issues and corrupt your Airflow instance!

 ## Database Specifications